stockmind/gpd-pocket-ubuntu-respin/README.md

 https://mega.nz/#F!8WpQRZrD!0XHgajeG-QVZTp1Jbjndgw

 ## BIOS Updates and Original Firmwares

+At the moment no BIOS update is required to run Ubuntu respin iso.
+You can run any BIOS you want and you probably won't notice big differences.
+Different BIOS have however different features enabled.
+Check it out on changelogs below.

 You can find BIOS updates for GPD Pocket and original firmware files on this page: